MastarCheeze/study-notes/physics/answer-bank.md

 -   Angles of exposure to sun rays vary
 -   Duration of day/night vary

-### How to determine distance of celestial object from Earth

--   Change in wavelength
--   Redshift
--   Brightness

 ### What can be deduced from CMBR